 While squash is roasting, heat apple cider in a small saucepan over high heat.
 Bring to a boil and cook until reduced to about 2 tablespoons, about 12 minutes.

-Drizzle sweet potatoes with apple cider reduction; toss to coat.
+Drizzle squash with apple cider reduction; toss to coat.
 Bake 5 minutes more.

 This apricot brisket is so tender and just sweet enough for Rosh Hashannah.
 It's full of flavor and my guests love it!
 I start this brisket two nights before I serve it for extra flavor and tenderness, but you don't have to if you're crunched for time.
 The dried fruit in this recipe turn into the most delicious, thick, beautiful sauce.
 We use the sauce like a gravy on the brisket and the rest of the meal.
 I hope that you love it as much as we do!